kiwiroy/galaxy-api/README.md

 # GalaxyAPI version 0.01
-The [Galaxy](http://www.galaxyproject.org) application provides an application programming interface ([API](http://wiki.galaxyproject.org/Learn/API)) to export the data structures for external use.
+The [Galaxy](http://www.galaxyproject.org) application provides an application programming interface ([API](http://wiki.galaxyproject.org/Learn/API)) to export the data structures for external use / *"... everyone"*.
 This software provides programmatic access for Perl developers without the need to author their own custom solution.

 ## Installation